jedrichards/rsyncwrapper/README.md

 #### `src`

 *[required string]* The source file or directory to copy.
-Path is relative to the apps folder, e.g. `./file.txt` or `/home/user/dir-to-copy/` etc.
+Path is relative to the Node app's folder, e.g. `./file.txt` or `/home/user/dir-to-copy/` etc.

 #### `dest`

 *[required string]* The destination file or directory to copy to.
-Path is relative to the apps folder, e.g. `./tmp/file.txt` or `/tmp` etc.
+Path is relative to the Node app's folder, e.g. `./tmp/file.txt` or `/tmp` etc.

 #### `host`